dannestulla/Meus-Primeiros-Projetos/README.md

 # My Android Studio Projects

 #### All my projects going from the complex to the simplest ones, represented by a star.
 The topics learned in each project are displayed next to it's name.
-To do them I used Android Studio, used Java at the beggining and afterwards migrated to Kotlin
+To do them I used Android Studio, used Java at the begining and afterwards migrated to Kotlin

 ## Last projects